CodyTheDoer/ArduinoUnoR3-MelziLCD-Control/README.md

 # ArduinoUnoR3-MelziLCD-Control
 Opensource Pinouts and Code to independently control the LCD shipped with the Melzi Boards for Monoprice Di3 and Wanhao printers.
-Developed by working with ChatGPT4
+Developed by working with ChatGPT4.
+Written utilizing the Encoder and U8g2 Libraries.

 Custom Pinout: